Sampling distributions

 Sampling distributions are fundamental for the understanding of statistics.

-For a parent population with finite variance σ² the central limit theorem tells us that in the limit of large sample size (n) the sampling distribution of the mean will approach a normal distribution with the same mean as the parent population, and variance σ²/n.
+For a parent population with finite variance σ² the central limit theorem tells us that in the limit of large sample size (n) the sampling distribution of the mean will approach a normal distribution with the same mean as the parent population and variance σ²/n.
+The standard deviation is therefore σ/√n.

 A good rule of thumb is that a sample size of 30 ensures that the sampling distribution is “close” to normal.

-For a long-tailed parent population without finite variance the central limit theorem does not apply.
+For heavy-tailed parent populations with infinite variance the central limit theorem does not apply.

-Experiment with different populations, including various continuous distributions that have finite variance (uniform, exponential, normal, power-law with exponent 3.5), distributions without finite variance (power-law with exponent 2.5, Cauchy), a discrete distribution (±1), or your own custom distribution.
+Experiment with different populations!
+There are continuous distributions with finite variance (uniform, exponential, normal, power-law 3.5), distributions with infinite variance (power-law 2.5, Cauchy, power-law 1.5), and a discrete distribution (±1).
+Or, design your own custom distribution!